 This statement is made pursuant to Section 54, part 6 of the Modern Slavery Act 2015 and sets out the steps Sharkey has taken to address the potential for slavery and human trafficking taking place in our business or supply chain.

 We recognise modern slavery, as set out in the act and seek to do our part to remove such practices in the construction industry.
 Sharkey shall never engage with an organisation that does not comply with the Modern Slavery Act.
-All Sharkey Employees are paid above minimum wage.
+All Sharkey Employees are paid above living wage.
 We comply with local minimum age laws and do not employ child labour.

 Where applicable, our employees comply with the working time directive and, where they have opted out because they direct their own work; they are encouraged to work no more than 48 hours per week and to take regular breaks.
 All our employees are paid by bank transfer and we don’t allow payment to be made into third party bank accounts thus minimising the risk of forced or compulsory labour.